 The study of biomarkers promises to bring us closer to a cure, as scientists discover more about the root causes of the disease.
 Thanks to the dedication of the CFC and their advisors as well as the ongoing generosity of our donors, this transformational research can continue.

-The Catalyst for a Cure principal investigators are Alfredo Dubra, PhD, Jeffrey Goldberg, MD, PhD, Andrew Huberman, PhD, and Vivek Srinivasan, PhD.
+Principal investigators in the Catalyst for a Cure Biomarker Initiative are Alfredo Dubra, PhD, Jeffrey Goldberg, MD, PhD, Andrew Huberman, PhD, and Vivek Srinivasan, PhD.